 4. Have someone else read your paper.
 Besides your teacher, you'd better ask someone else to read your paper, such as your group members or friends to read your paper.
 It is easy for outside readers to catch errors in your paper.

-5. Use Word Processor.
-Do not forget to use the checking tool to do you a favor in your spelling, punctuation, and grammar.
+not forget to use the checking tool to do you a favor in your spelling, punctuation, and grammar.

 6. Avoid Plagiarism.
 Plagiarism ruins your reputation.
 Do not forget to use paraphrasing skill and give citations (credits) when you use others' ideas.